reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 We have defined service methods to save, update, fetch, search and delete a user.
 We have primarily used `UserRepository` to store and retrieve data from MongoDB, but we have also used a `ReactiveTemplate` and `Query` to search for a user given by a regex string.

-#### Web Layer
+### Web Layer

 We have covered the middleware layers to store and retrieve data, let’s just focus on the web layer.
-Spring Webflux basically supports two programming models:
+Spring Webflux supports two programming models:

 * Annotation-based Reactive components
 * Functional Routing and Handling

-##### Annotation-based Reactive Components
+#### Annotation-based Reactive Components

 Let’s first look into the annotation-based components.
 We can simply create a `UserController` for that and annotate with routes and methods: